 Once your teen turns 13, you have the opportunity to give them financial independence with a regular account.
 You can choose to be a joint owner on the account for greater control and supervision of your teen’s finances, or you can encourage them to open their own account.

 A custodial account is a type of account that an adult 18 or older opens on a teen’s behalf.
 The adult does not need to be a PSECU member to open the account, but the teen does need to be eligible for membership.
 While the money in the account belongs to the teen, the custodian handles the account’s withdrawals, deposits, and account access.
-While your teen cannot have access to their own debit card with a custodial account, this is a good way to start them out on the right foot.
-Until your teen turns 18, they can enjoy a special 1.00% Annual Percentage Yield (APY*) on up to $500 in their Regular share, while any balance over $500 will earn returns based on our Regular share savings rate.
+Please note that your teen can’t have access to their own debit card with a custodial account.

 Things to Consider When Getting Your 13-Year-Old a Debit Card

-If you think it might be time to get your teen a debit card, here are a few things to keep in mind.
+If you think it might be time to get your teen a debit card, here are a couple of things to keep in mind.

 - Responsibility: Is your teen prepared for the responsibility of handling their own funds?
 If they’re not already familiar with money management, sit down with them to talk about this new responsibility before setting up their account.
-Make sure they understand that they can’t spend more than they have and that they’re aware of overdrawing their account.
-PSECU offers Overdraft Protection Transfer Service and Courtesy Pay Service.
-You should explain how both work, and make them aware that not all financial institutions operate that way.
+Make sure they understand that they can’t spend more than they have and that they’re mindful of not overdrawing their account.
+We offer Overdraft Protection Transfer Service and Courtesy Pay Service.
+You should explain how both work and make them aware that every financial institution may handle overdrafts differently.

 - Fees: Be sure to do your research on any fees associated with a checking account before you create an account for your teen.